SwedbankPay/developer.swedbankpay.com/_includes/urls.md

-When creating a Payment Order, the `urls` field of the `paymentOrder` contains the related URLs, including where the payer is redirected when going forward with or cancelling a payment session, as well as the callback URL that is used to inform the payee (merchant) of changes or updates made to underlying payments or transaction.
+When creating a Payment Order, the `urls` field of the `paymentOrder` contains the related URLs, including where the payer is redirected when going forward with or canceling a payment session, as well as the callback URL that is used to inform the payee (merchant) of changes or updates made to underlying payments or transaction.